aselshall/pr/README.md

 | **Teamwork and communication (10%)** | Engages respectfully and professionally with the instructor and advisor as collaborative team members. | Communication is polite but lacks consistent collaboration.  | Dismissive, uncooperative behavior, or unprofessional      |

 #### Absence and rescheduling
+- One unexecused absence will not affect your grade provided that you informed the instructor in advance
 - Rescheduling with credit is only permitted for an execused absence
 - Unexecused absence or rescheduleing without an execused absence results in zero for this meeting
 - Execused absence requires written documentation as outlined in the [Execused Absence Policy](#-Execused-Absence-Policy)